sryps/consul-diff/README.md

 # Consul KV Diff Tool

-A simple tool that logs the diff between changes in Consul KV store at a given interval.
+A simple tool that logs the diff between changes in Consul KV store at a given interval and pushes KV as JSON file to a dedicated Github repo.
-It logs the changes and also commits them to a Git repository.

 ## Features